Open Keyword Search Evaluation (OpenKWS)

 The OpenKWS project is an extension of the 2006 Spoken Term Detection evaluation, which tested KWS systems on English, Mandarin, and Arabic recordings from Broadcast News, Conversational Telephone Speech (CTS), and conference meeting data.
 OpenKWS is a multi-year effort to test KWS systems on a new "Surprise" language each year.
 Participants will receive conversational telephone speech training, development, and testing resources each year for the language, but have a limited time to build their systems.
 At the conclusion of the evaluation, participants will be invited to an evaluation workshop held in the Washington DC Metro Area to discuss the results of the evaluation.

-In 2013 OpenKWS Surprise language was Vietnamese.
-The next OpenKWS evaluation, OpenKWS14, takes place in the spring of 2014.
+Past Surprise languages were Vietnamese and Tamil for 2013 and 2014 respectively.
+The next OpenKWS evaluation, OpenKWS15, takes place in the spring of 2015.